square/in-app-payments-flutter-plugin/doc/reference.md

 ---
 ### completeCardEntry

-Called in the `onCardNonceRequestSuccess` callback.
-Closes the card entry form.
+Called in the `onCardNonceRequestSuccess` callback for `startCardEntryFlow` to close the card entry form.
+You do NOT need to call this method for `startCardEntryFlowWithBuyerVerification` and `startCardEntryFlow`, for these two workflow the card entry form will be closed right before nonce is returned.

 Parameter       | Type                                     | Description
 :-------------- | :--------------------------------------- | :-----------